skylight-hq/skylight.digital/_projects/cdc_simplereport.md

 {% endcapture %}

 {% capture results %}

 - Over 3.7M tests have been performed since launch (from Jan 2021 to Feb 2022)
 - Over 11,000 facilities are using SimpleReport, representing an adoption rate of 79% among the total population of facilities reporting tests
-- Given the success of the tool, the CDC is exploring other use cases where SimpleReport can be used to icnrease reporting from the field
+- Given the success of the tool, the CDC is exploring other use cases where SimpleReport can be used to increase reporting from the field
   {% endcapture %}

 {% include project.html
   summary = summary